-Due to increasing groundwater inflows and inadequate lake outlet under the Park entrance road, lake levels (Figure 1) have generally risen.
+Ravine Lake (Map 1) is located in the East Ravine subwatershed and is situated in the Cottage Grove Regional Park.
+A lake management plan was completed for this lake in 2013 and revised in 2019.
+The watershed is predominantly wooded / park or agricultural land.
+As noted in the management plan, the lake has an existing contributing watershed of about 1704 acres but planned local development will increase this watershed to about 2,422 acres.
+The lake also has a strong groundwater influx in addition to the watershed inflow.
+Based on the management road, lake levels (Figure 1) have generally risen.
 As shown in Figure 1, the lake's level has not been measured below the established ordinary high water level of 770.7 in the past 10 years.
 SWWD and Washington County worked to replace the lake outlet and remove the park entrance road from the lake in 2017.
 The new outlet will maintain the lake levels at elevated levels to support fisheries management, as requested by MnDNR, without inundating park infrastructure.